Find Affordable College Courses

 Communication & Journalism Student Demographics at SFSU

-Take a look at the following statistics related to the make-up of the communication and journalism majors at San Francisco State University.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at San Francisco State University.

 SFSU Communication & Journalism Bachelor’s Program

-During the 2020-2021 academic year, 582 students graduated with a bachelor's degree in communication and journalism from SFSU.
-About 43% were men and 57% were women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at SFSU since its program graduates 7% more men than average.
+For the most recent academic year available, 44% of communication & journalism bachelor's degrees went to men and 56% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at SFSU since its program graduates 8% more men than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 25% more racial-ethnic minorities in its communication and journalism bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 31% more racial-ethnic minorities in its communication & journalism bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from San Francisco State University with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from San Francisco State University with a bachelor's in communication & journalism.

 undefined